MachineEditor/DeepFaceLab-MVE/doc/doc_build_and_repository_info.md

-### **CPU only mode**

-CPU mode enabled by arg --cpu-only for all stages.
-Follow requirements-cpu.txt to install req packages.
-Do not use DLIB extractor in CPU mode, it's too slow.
-Only H64 or SAE (with low settings) models reasonable to train on home CPU.

-### **Build info**
+## Build and Repository Info

+DeepFaceLab officially supports Windows-only.
+If you want to support Mac/Linux/Docker - create a fork, it will be referenced here.

+#### **Installing dlib on Windows**

-dlib==19.10.0 from pip compiled without CUDA.
-Therefore you have to compile DLIB manually, orelse use MT extractor only.
+The version of `dlib` in pip is compiled without CUDA support.
+Therefore you have to compile it manually in order to use the `dlib` face extractor.

-Command line example for windows: `python setup.py install -G "Visual Studio 14 2015" --yes DLIB_USE_CUDA`
+Command line example for Windows: `python setup.py install -G "Visual Studio 14 2015" --yes DLIB_USE_CUDA`

-### Mac/linux/docker script support.

-If you want to support mac/linux/docker - create fork, it will be referenced here.
+#### **CPU mode**

+It is possible to run from script for all stages using the `--cpu-only` flag.
+To run from script, install the separate dependencies for CPU mode using `pip -r requirements-cpu.txt`.

+Please note that extraction and training will take much long without a GPU and performance will greatly suffer without one.
+In particular, do not use DLIB extractor in CPU mode, it's too slow to run without a GPU.
+Train only on 64px resolution models like H64 or SAE (with low settings) and the lightweight encoder.